Disney World Restaurants Figured Out How to Throw Out the Least Amount of Food Possible

 Jevtic/Getty ImagesSome food scraps just cannot be saved, either to be used at another time or donated.
 This includes fat, peels, seeds, anything that fell on the floor, or leftovers from a meal.
 But that doesn’t mean that those items go to waste.
 In 2014, Walt Disney World was one of the first companies to begin using Harvest Power Orlando, an advanced food waste facility.

 Here, more than 120,000 tons of organic waste get converted into bio-gases and natural fertilizers every year.
 The waste also can produce up to seven megawatts of heat and power annually.
 The whole process happens when naturally occurring microorganisms break down the food waste.
 The resulting energy is then passed over to the Reedy Creek Improvement District.
 Any of the waste that is converted into fertilizer is sold to help revitalize soil in the local area.
 Harvest Power is open every single day of the year, helping to make its small section of the world a greener place.
-Make your world a little greener by learning how to recycle just about anything.

 Some food gets donated to a local charity and feeds thousands of kids every year